panprostate/RNA/README.md

 - gsutils >= 4.61 (optional)

 With exception of Singulairty, these can be easily installed using [conda](https://docs.conda.io/en/latest/miniconda.html).
-Please do not install Singularity through conda.
+**Please do not install Singularity through conda**.
 Singularity must be owned by `root` in order to run this workflow.

+## **Before you begin**
+When executing snakemake, try to avoid canceling it with `ctrl + c`.
+If an error occurs, snakemake will clean the files from the failed step before shutting down.
+Forcing it to shutdown will cause corrupted files to be left behind, potentially causing troubles.
+On the same note, avoid moving/creating/removing files under the `results/` folder.
+Snakemake relies on the time stamp of the files to coordinate the order of execution of each step.
+If you must remove files, only remove files resulting from the last step ran, otherwise this will cause snakemake to reprocess all steps that relies on these files.

 ## **How to run**
 1. Clone this github repository.